mcalejo/react-pivottable/README.md

 *Tweaks: indenter, labeller, tooltip and url functions; formatHTML, getFID functions for aggregators; see examples/App.jsx for example*

-`react-pivottable` is a React-based pivot table library with drag'n'drop functionality.
-It is a React port of the jQuery-based [PivotTable.js](https://pivottable.js.org/) by the same author.
+`react-pivottable-calejo` is a React-based pivot table library with drag'n'drop functionality.
+It is based on the React port `react-pivottable` of the jQuery-based [PivotTable.js](https://pivottable.js.org/) by that same author.

-`react-pivottable` is part of Plotly's [React Component Suite](https://plot.ly/products/react/) for building data visualization Web apps and products.
+`react-pivottable-calejo` is part of Plotly's [React Component Suite](https://plot.ly/products/react/) for building data visualization Web apps and products.

 ## What does it do & where is the demo?